A Particle Method for Solving Fredholm Equations of the First Kind: Examples

-For the SMC implementation, we use the adaptive multinomial resampling scheme described in \citet[page 35]{liu2001monte}.
+For the SMC implementation, we use the adaptive multinomial resampling scheme described by \citet[page 35]{liu2001monte}.
 At each iteration the effective sample size~\eqref{eq:ess} is evaluated and multinomial resampling is performed if $\ESS < N/2 $.
 This choice is motivated by the fact that up to adaptivity (which we anticipate could be addressed by the approach of \cite{delmoral2012adaptive}) this is the setting considered in the theoretical analysis of Section~\ref{sec:results} and we observed only modest improvements when using lower variance resampling schemes (e.g. residual resampling, see \citet{liu2001monte}) instead of multinomial resampling.
+The accuracy of the reconstructions is measured through the integrated square error